nunchistudio/blacksmith-devcenter/documentation/start/onboarding/how.md

 Blacksmith is built around some concepts, where the most important ones are as
 followed:
-- **Integrations** are systems you can interact with, such as databases or web services.
+- **Integrations** are systems you can interact with, such as databases, message brokers or web services.
 - The **server** is the orchestration service.
 The server itself does not execute application code, but instead tracks the state of it using queues, timers, and a database.
 It is highly scalable and multi-tenant, capable of running millions of tasks simultaneously.
 It employs various sharding techniques to ensure scalability internally.
 And it is capable of scaling horizontally by running multiple instances on multiple hosts.
-- The **workers** are services that executes the code against integrations.
+- The **workers** are services that execute the code against integrations.
 There are two types of workers:
   - The **loader** is in charge of Loading data asynchronously into integrations.
-    This worker is necessary if you leverage Blacksmith for ETL.
+    This worker is necessary if you leverage Blacksmith for ETL / ELT.
-  - The **operator** is in charge of running operations, queries, and migrations synchronously against SQL integrations and leverages a remote *mutex* for handling access locks.
+  - The **operator** is in charge of running *migrations*, *operations*, and *selects* synchronously against SQL integrations and leverages a remote *mutex* for handling access locks.
 This worker is necessary if you leverage Blacksmith for SQL operations and migrations.
 - The **clients** give instructions to the server, such as Loading data or running migrations.
 There are three types of clients: